IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- this is not going to be good for the image of Luca Industries
 - Konrad can't do anything legally to stop them, because Giltstern already owns the goods.
 Wants the PCs to do damage control - figure out what the automata are being used for, try to stop anything really bad from happening
 	- doesn't have much money to pay them back with - offer to owe them a favor
-	- Give them something to resist the electric surges? a capacitor to prevent the stun effects
+- If they take the job, give each PC a capacitor
+	- Advantage on saves against lightning dmg / shock effects, until the first failure, where it negates the effect then loses potency
 - Maybe ask them why they're in the city - there's better employ for adventurers out in the wild
 	- warn them about Vasilev
 - Automata were ordered to the northside docks, where Clockwork made the modifications